-B337 - Give regardless of whether we are rich or poor (be generous)
+B337 - Give even if we are poor

 In Mark 12:41-44, Jesus sat opposite the treasury and observed many people giving.
 Among them was a poor widow who put in two small copper coins.
 Jesus then told his disciples, ‘Truly I say to you this poor widow has put in more than all those who are contributing to the offering box.’

 - Jesus did not stop the poor widow from giving,